 Watch the entire short here:

-Also on July 8, 1938: Apparently Billy Halop went back to Judy after a failed romance.
-Judy and Halop did indeed date for a while, although not much is known about it probably because it was a typical teen romance.
+July 8, 1938: Apparently Billy Halop went back to Judy after a failed romance.
+Judy and Halop did indeed date for a while, although not much is known about their relationship, probably because it was a typical teen romance and nothing more.

 July 8, 1939: Here’s a good example of how the entertainment news wasn’t always current nor correct.
 This photo was taken of Judy upon her arrival in New York in April of 1939.
 The caption was the same then as it is on this reprint which would lead the reader to think that Judy had another New York visit.
 In fact, on this day she was at MGM working on Babes in Arms rehearsing the “God’s Country” number.
 Time called: 9 a.m; dismissed: 12:30 p.m..